cinderblockgames/cindr.musicPlayer.js/README.md

 A shuffle control will [shuffle or unshuffle](README.md#cindrmplayershuffleshuffle) the playlist on click.
 It will also have the class **cindrM-control-shuffling** while shuffle is enabled.

 ### repeat
 A repeat control will cycle through [repeat](README.md#cindrmplayerrepeatvalue) options in the following order: none -> song -> playlist -> none.
-It will also
+It will also have a class based on the current repeat type: **cindrM-control-repeat-none**, **cindrM-control-repeat-song**, or **cindrM-control-repeat-playlist**.

 ### volume
 A volume control will [unmute](README.md#cindrmplayermutemute) the player and set the volume to its current value on click and on change.
-It will also

 ### mute
 A mute control will [mute or unmute](README.md#cindrmplayermutemute) the player on click.
-It will also
+It will also have the class **cindrM-control-muted** while the player is muted.

 ### progress
-A progress control will .
+A progress control will automatically update with the current song's playback position whenever the [timeupdate](README.md#timeupdate) event fires.

 ### seek
-A seek control will .
+A seek control will update the current song's playback position on click, based on the percent through the element of the user's click position.

 ### buffer
-A buffer control will .
+A buffer control will automatically update with the current song's buffering progress whenever the [timeupdate](README.md#timeupdate) event fires.
+The buffer control

 # Display
 If the library is [managing your UI for you](README.md#ui-management), you can tell it where to output certain values by adding the **data-cindrM-song-info** and **data-cindrM-song-meta** attributes to your elements, and you can also have it manage your song list display.